 It can also depend on whether you choose work as an internal team member or as an external consultant and whether you choose to work as an individual contributor or move into management.

-What Does a Career in Industrial-Organizational Psychology Look Like?
+Career Pathways in Industrial-Organizational Psychology

-Very few I/O psychology positions use that title.
+Very few IO psychology positions use that title.
 In fact, in most states, using the word “psychologist” in your job title requires board certification and licensure, and is more applicable to clinical positions.

 When looking for industrial-organizational psychology jobs, try not to focus on specific titles.
 Instead, focus your search on education, core skills, industries of interest, and job roles.
 And be sure to stay flexible, creative, and open-minded.
 Your search might take you in some unexpected directions.